 2) Google Ads.
 I did make money there.
 It had the most potential but:

-Because my account was suspended, I couldn’t fully realize that potential.
+Because my Google Ads account was suspended, I couldn’t fully realize that potential.
 You see what happened was that my account suspension came at a time in Google’s history when MASS accounts were being destroyed by Google, very often without explanation.

 I personally feel I was part of that group, but the great news is that my account was also reinstated in 2019 and I have recently begun using this network again.